MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Install update event

-Use the `installationUpdate` event to send an introductory message from your bot on installation.
+Use the `installationUpdate` event to send an introductory message from your bot on installation in the preferred or selected Channel.
 This event helps you to meet your privacy and data retention requirements.
 You can also clean up and delete user or thread data when the bot is uninstalled.

-### Limitations of installationupdate event

-* Channel ID isn't persisted anywhere
-* Bots fail to receive the channel ID when other users or bots are added to the conversation
-* Bots fail to receive channel ID when it's uninstalled

 The following code shows an example of `installationupdate` event: